 War Sword- S5714M

-Ref: S5714M Made by John Barnett The War Sword, Museum Quality These swords are maticulously hand crafted.
+Ref: S5714M Made by John Barnett The War Sword, Museum Quality These swords are meticulously hand crafted.
 They are the finest and strongest swords available.
 The tangs are actual full tangs, not the typical rat tail that are found in most decorative swords.
 The high quality blades are hand forged using EN45 Spring steel to make the blade non brittle and give it a spring like quality that will not warp.
-Tempered for strength and finished with sharp edges and a point.
+Tempered for strength.

 These swords will appeal to the re-enactor who wants a sword with the same appearance as the originals.